prof3ssorSt3v3/mad9011/docs/modules/week2/README.md

 ### THE BASICS

-We will be using Adobe Illustrator to create vector graphics, so let's familiarize ourselves with the software:
+We will be using Adobe Illustrator to create vector graphics, so let's familiarize ourselves with the software.

-Let's go over the first tutoral: [**Get to know Illustrator** (4 videos)](https://helpx.adobe.com/ca/illustrator/how-to/ai-basics-fundamentals.html)
+We will start by going over this series of tutoral: [**Get to know Illustrator** (4 videos)](https://helpx.adobe.com/ca/illustrator/how-to/ai-basics-fundamentals.html)

 - Illustrator workspace
 - Zoom and Pan